 Answer: While it's generally safe to use an electric blanket with a latex mattress, it's important to exercise caution.
 Latex is sensitive to high temperatures, and excessive heat can deteriorate its natural properties over time.
 If you choose to use an electric blanket, set it on a low or medium setting, and never leave it on for extended periods.
 Additionally, consider using a mattress protector between the mattress and the electric blanket to distribute the heat more evenly and protect the mattress.

 Answer: High humidity can be a problem for latex mattresses because it can encourage the growth of mold and mildew.
 To protect your mattress during humid seasons, it's important to have good air circulation in the bedroom.
 You can use fans or a dehumidifier to achieve this.
-If the mattress gets wet, it's helpful to blot the moisture immediately, and allow it to air dry thoroughly in a well-ventilated area.
+If the mattress gets wet, blot the moisture immediately, and allow it to air dry thoroughly in a well-ventilated area.
 Avoid using direct heat sources to dry the mattress, as this can damage the latex.

 Answer: It's best to avoid regular laundry detergents when cleaning a latex mattress, as they can be too harsh and potentially degrade the material.
 Instead, opt for a mild, natural soap or a cleaner specifically recommended for latex.
 For spot cleaning, dilute the soap in water, apply it to the stain gently, and make sure to air dry the area completely.
 For general maintenance, vacuuming and occasional deodorizing with baking soda are effective and safe cleaning methods.